Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~
 {: #ack-control-packet title="ACK control packet"}

+Type-specific Information (32 bits):
+: The time-specific Information ({{controlpacket}}) of the ACK packet stores the
+  sequential number of the full ACK packet starting from 1.

 Last Acknowledged Packet Sequence Number (32 bits):
 : The sequence number of the last acknowledged data packet +1.